ubc-tea/SADM-Longitudinal-Medical-Image-Generation/README.md

 ## Usage
-Currently, this repository only contains the minimal code for training and validation.
+Currently, this repository only contains the minimal and enssential code for training and validation (meaning it won't produce the same outcomes as detailed in the paper).
+We are in the process of cleaning up our internal code for the general public (e.g., removing multi-GPU coding designed for our cluster).
+In the mean time, changing [``n_epoch=300``](https://github.com/ubc-tea/SADM-Longitudinal-Medical-Image-Generation/blob/main/SADM.py#L17) should get a similar result as the paper.
+We applogize for the inconvience, and we will update the code as soon as possible.
+Please stay tuned!
 ### Setup
 Make sure to install all packages in ``requirements.txt``.
 If needed, change ``DATA_DIR`` and ``RESULT_DIR`` in SADM.py and ACDC_prepare.py.
 ### Training and Validation